ajanicij/goduckgo/README.md

 produces the following:

-    `Definition: The sixth-largest continent, extending west from the Dardanelles, Black Sea, and Ural Mountains`.
+    Definition: The sixth-largest continent, extending west from the Dardanelles, Black Sea, and Ural Mountains.